-Response - Relocating the house forward on the lot brings the landmark into closer relationship to buildings along the block that meet the required 5 feet setback.
+Response - Relocating the house forward on the lot brings the landmark into closer relationship to buildings along the block to the east, many of which have a zero foot front setback.
+A 6'6" front yard setback creates an appropriate transition from the zero foot setbacks to the east and the more generous front yard setbacks to the west.
 A more prominent location on the property highlights the landmark in a high density neighborhood.